meinside/phaser-rails/README.md

 Version of this gem will be in <b>phaser-version.gem-patch-version</b> format.

-(ex: Phaser's version is 2.0.1 and this gem's patch version is 0, it will be '2.0.1.0')
+(ex: when Phaser's version is 2.0.1 and this gem's patch version is 0, it will be '2.0.1.0')

 ## Installation